sebastian-zieba/PACMAN/joss/paper.md

 TODO: Future work: maybe add staring mode reduction? idk if that's even implemented rn.

 The Hubble Space Telescope (HST) has become the preeminent workhorse facility for the characterization of extrasolar planets.
-Launched in 1990 and never designed for the observations of exoplanets, the STIS spectrograph on HST was in fact used in 2002 to detect the first atmosphere ever discovered on a planet outside of our solar system [@Charbonneau2002].
+Launched in 1990 and never designed for the observations of exoplanets, the STIS spectrograph on HST was used in 2002 to detect the first atmosphere ever discovered on a planet outside of our solar system [@Charbonneau2002].
-With the deactivation of the Spitzer Space Telescope in 2020, HST has the two most powerful tools in space to characterize exoplanets over a broad spectral range:
+With the deactivation of the Spitzer Space Telescope in 2020, HST has currently the two most powerful operating tools in space to characterize exoplanets over a broad spectral range:
 The Space Telescope Imaging Spectrograph (STIS; installed in 1997) in the UV and the Wide Field Camera 3 (WFC3; installed in 2009) in the Near Infrared (NIR).
 With the introduction of a spatial scan mode on WFC3 [@McCullough2012] where the star is being moved perpendicular to the dispersion direction during an exposure, WFC3 observations have become very efficient due to the reduction of overhead time and the possibility of longer exposures without saturation.